geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 .. _skip-ec2-config-label:

 Proceed to Step 3 and select the ``IAM Role`` you created in `step 2 <2.
-Add S3 user permissions so you can download input data>`_.
+Add S3 user permissions>`_.
 All other config settings in Step 3: Configuring Instance Details can be left as the defaults.

 .. figure:: img/assign_iam_to_ec2.png